 And you too might worry that shaving your head will make you look “less” feminine.

-Well, turns out, for me anyway, it was quite the opposite, and I have to say that all the pictures of videos of women going bald I’ve seen or watched before taking the plunge, reinforced this belief.
+Well, turns out, for me anyway, it was quite the opposite, and I have to say that all the pictures of videos of women going bald I’ve seen or watched before taking the plunge, helped reinforce this belief.

-Related article: Do this before shaving your head for the first time.
+Related post: Do this before shaving your head for the first time.